debdattabasu/RoboMVVM/README.md

 RoboMVVM - MVVM Framework For Android
 =====================================

 RoboMVVM is an open source library that facilitates the use of the [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel) pattern in Android apps.
-Those familiar with the .NET world can appreciate the ability of the MVVM pattern to simplify building, testing and refactoring UI heavy applications.
+Those familiar with the .NET world can appreciate the ability of the MVVM pattern to simplify the building, testing and refactoring of UI applications.
 The MVVM pattern heavily utilizes [Data Binding](http://en.wikipedia.org/wiki/Data_binding), the ability to make property changes in one component reflect in its observers.

 RoboMVVM will save countless hours of your time by providing you with the tools you need to quickly setup bindings between your views and your data models.

-At the core of the RoboMVVM library is the [Component](https://github.com/debdattabasu/RoboMVVM/blob/master/library/src/main/java/org/dbasu/robomvvm/componentmodel/Component.java) class, which is a container for events, properties, and actions.
-The [Binding](https://github.com/debdattabasu/RoboMVVM/blob/master/library/src/main/java/org/dbasu/robomvvm/binding/Binding.java) class is used to bind properties to properties and events to actions between a source component and a target component.
-Bindings can be one way or two way as specified by a [BindMode](https://github.com/debdattabasu/RoboMVVM/blob/master/library/src/main/java/org/dbasu/robomvvm/binding/BindMode.java), and a [ValueConverter](https://github.com/debdattabasu/RoboMVVM/blob/master/library/src/main/java/org/dbasu/robomvvm/binding/ValueConverter.java) is used to convert between source and target properties
+At the core of RoboMVVM is the [Component](https://github.com/debdattabasu/RoboMVVM/blob/master/library/src/main/java/org/dbasu/robomvvm/componentmodel/Component.java) class, which is a container for events, properties, and actions.
+The [Binding](https://github.com/debdattabasu/RoboMVVM/blob/master/library/src/main/java/org/dbasu/robomvvm/binding/Binding.java) class is used to bind properties and actions between components.
+Property bindings can be one way or two way as specified by a [BindMode](https://github.com/debdattabasu/RoboMVVM/blob/master/library/src/main/java/org/dbasu/robomvvm/binding/BindMode.java), and a [ValueConverter](https://github.com/debdattabasu/RoboMVVM/blob/master/library/src/main/java/org/dbasu/robomvvm/binding/ValueConverter.java) is used to convert between source and target properties

 Because Android does not have a standard property change and event notification system, an MVVM library must wrap Android classes in its own adapters to allow for Data and Action binding.
-RoboMVVM provides the [ComponentAdapter](https://github.com/debdattabasu/RoboMVVM/blob/master/library/src/main/java/org/dbasu/robomvvm/componentmodel/ComponentAdapter.java) base class for this purpose.
+RoboMVVM provides the [ComponentAdapter](https://github.com/debdattabasu/RoboMVVM/blob/master/library/src/main/java/org/dbasu/robomvvm/componentmodel/ComponentAdapter.java) class for this purpose.
 It also provides many ComponentAdapter subclasses that act as adapters for most commonly used Android classes.

 Please refer to the [Javadoc](http://debdattabasu.github.io/RoboMVVM/javadoc/) for more information.